Frequently Asked Questions

 How can parents get involved?

 SAVY offers parents the opportunity to attend two complimentary SAVY chats during the Fall/Spring sessions.
 Parents can also get involved by enrolling in PTY’s parents support group during the Fall/Spring sessions.
 Parent Support Group meetings take place on four consecutive Saturdays on Vanderbilt’s Peabody campus during the Fall/Spring SAVY sessions.
 Parents may learn more about support options in the For Parents section of our website.
-Additionally parents can stay in the loop by reading our SAVY blogs, signing up for our newsletter, or following us on Facebook (Vanderbilt SAVY), Instagram (@vanderbiltpty), or Twitter (@vanderbiltpty).
+Additionally parents can stay in the loop by reading our SAVY blog or following us on Facebook (Vanderbilt SAVY and Vanderbilt PTY), Instagram (@vanderbiltpty), or Twitter (@vanderbiltpty).